 Under the Internship Program, Mazda's Powertrain Development Div. accepted three students from the Fluid Engineering Laboratory of Hiroshima University for two months from November 2013.

 In tandem with joint research for developing leading-edge technology, we are working on enhancing the capabilities of students under the internship program.
 This time, we accepted several internship students.
 In reality, product development is a very complicated and sophisticated process.
 I was happy to hear that those students were able to deepen their understanding of research value and essence from firsthand experience.

 Mazda, in turn, was able to utilize those students' knowledge into product development.
 We will continue to build stronger and broader relationships with academia, from the perspective of technology and human resources.

 With regard to the establishment of Intelligent Transport Systems (ITSs) advanced by the Japanese government, Mazda has joined the automotive industry's promotion activities, as a member of the Japan Automobile Manufacturers Association, Inc. ISO Technical Committee 204, which promotes ITSs in the international community, has Working Groups covering respective fields.
 In the field of Vehicle/Roadway Warning and Control Systems, Mazda has undertaken the post of convener (Chair of the International Conference; term: from May 2013 to April 2016), and is working on the further development of ITSs.
 In FY March 2014, Mazda participated in the 20th ITS World Congress Tokyo 2013.

 In addition to those mentioned above, Mazda promotes industry-academia-government collaboration activities.
-Tokyo Office plays a central role in exchanging information and promoting joint researches with central government ministries and agencies, while Mazda R&D Center Yokohama does the same with universities in the Tokyo Metropolitan area.
+Tokyo Office plays a central role in exchanging information and promoting joint researches with central government ministries and agencies, while Mazda R&D Center Yokohama does the same with universities as the example in the Tokyo Metropolitan area.